 You may use any books or digital resources you want during this examination, but you may not communicate with any person other than your examiner.

 You are required to use the RStudio IDE for the practical portions of this exam.
 You may use either the desktop edition or rstudio.cloud as you prefer.

 You must complete within 90 minutes.

-You may use books, cheatsheets, online help, or other resources during this examination, but you may not communicate with any person other than your examiner, and may not share the completed exam or discuss its contents after the exam is done.
+You may use any digital resources you want during this examination, but may not communicate with any person other than your examiner, and may not share information with other people about the content of this examination.

 You will have 15 minutes during the examination to deliver the lesson and its formative assessments.

-Live coding is strongly encouraged.
-If you make any mistakes (deliberate or otherwise), incorporate them into your teaching as you would in front of a class.
+Live coding is strongly encouraged: If you make any mistakes, try to incorporate them into your teaching as you would in front of a class.

-Your examiner will (try to) work through one of your formative assessments during the lesson.
+Your examiner will try one of your formative assessments during the lesson.
 Please allow 1-2 minutes for this in your planning.

 Please use this form for general inquiries.
 If you would like to apply to take part in instructor training, please fill in this form instead.

 Please note that our classes are now full for the remainder of 2020, but we expect to have openings again beginning in 2021.